cool4zbl/doodle/src/pages/assets/_about_me.md

-# 👋
+# 👋 Hey, I'm Binliu!

-Hello!
-I'm Binliu, and this is my space where I dive deep into the unknown waters of software engineering, personal growth, and life's myriad adventures.
+This is my space where I dive deep into the unknown waters of software engineering, personal growth, and life's myriad adventures.

 ## A Bit About Me...